agrvspr/agrvspr/README.md

 # Hi there 👋 I'm a student at Northeastern University majoring in computer science.
-## I'm most proficient in Java but I have programmed in OCaml and Python for classes
+## I'm most proficient in Java but I have programmed in OCaml and Python for class projects

 <!--
 **agrvspr/agrvspr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.